 When to Have a Baby Shower?

 That’s the question.
-Is there such a thing as having it too early?
-Too late?
-What about a virtual shower, andwho pays?
+Where to even get started in planning your baby shower?
+And who pays?
 Read on for some things to think about when scheduling your baby shower.
-You’ll be sending out those invitations in no time!
+You’ll be sending out that shower invitation in no time!
 We’ve also got you covered on a modern guide to baby shower etiquette.

-Setting a Date for When Should a Baby Shower be Held
+Setting a Date for When Should a Baby Shower Should Be Held

 Traditionally, baby showers are held in the third trimester of pregnancy.
 The beginning of the third trimester, from 28 to 32 weeks, is a great time for a baby shower!
 This is a solid start to planning a baby shower.

-Mom-to-be is still comfortable and mobile enough to enjoy herself but far enough along to be getting excited about the very real and near prospect of holding her newborn.
+Mom-to-be is still comfortable and mobile enough to enjoy herself but still weeks away from labor.
+She’s also far enough along in the pregnancy to be getting excited about the very real and near prospect of holding her newborn.
 Sannice1979 shared some truth on thebump.com that:

 “You want to be able to enjoy it as well as have the energy to deal with everything afterwards.”